 But the benefits of learning Portuguese shouldn’t be understated, not just in terms of communicating with native speakers across the world, but in terms of business and cultural opportunities.

-Before starting to take private lessons or engaging in other learning methods that can often be expensive, why not try and become familiar with the language, just to see if learning it suits you?
+Before starting to take private Portuguese lessons London or engaging in other learning methods that can often be expensive, why not try and become familiar with the language, just to see if learning it suits you?

 If you do end up choosing it over other languages, you can always take more formal classes later on, for example by find a Portuguese teacher using the Superprof website.